 Yes.
-You may obtain the Application for Special Consideration form (Form RO.755/12).
-This application form is available for downloading in the Student Portal.
+You may submit an application for Special Consideration by the stipulated deadline through the Education Records System (EduRec).
 Please attach all relevant medical documents if applicable.
 This will be considered by the Board of Examiners (BOE) during the BOE meeting.

 I wish to request for my examination result to be reviewed.
 How do I go about doing this?